How to Get Mold Out of Clothes (and When They’re Not Safe to Keep)

 The mold plate on the left was the result of my jean jacket before washing, and the mold plate on the right is after adding Micro Balance Laundry Additive to my wash cycle.
 So to answer the question, can you get mold out of clothes?
 It can be done, but it helps to test the state of your garment after you wash mold out of clothes.
 If the mold plates still shows mold, consider throwing it away.

+When you see mold on clothes, it’s time to do some testing.
 Some amount of mold in your home and on your clothes is normal.
 Mold is ubiquitous, meaning it is everywhere!
 It can be very telling however, if you find large colonies on your testing plate.
 It could signal a serious problem in your home such as a water leak.
 If you have determined your home does indeed have a mold problem, using a mold fogger to distribute a natural antifungal mold solution is the perfect band-aid until you can remediate.
-If you are not convinced mold can harm you, please watch my PBS interview above.
+If you can’t afford the mold fogger, a less expensive delivery system (about $20) would be the EC3 mold spray.
+Mold can cause and mimic many diseases, please watch my PBS interview above.
 In order to stay healthy, I still fog my home 2-3 times per month because I am now highly sensitive to even low counts of mold.

 This post contains affiliate links